Gabdulla Tukay: 1909–1910 crisis

-Ufa — Saint-Petersburg — Troitsk
+Ufa – Saint-Petersburg – Troitsk

 In 1911 Qadimist forces allied with Okhrana fulminated İj-Bubí, the most progressive Tatar madrassah.
 This fact filled with indignation all Tatar intelligentsia.
 But it was only a beginning of campaign drive against Tatar democracy, which became Tuqay's tragedy again.
-However, as it known from Tuqay's letters to his friend Säğit Sönçäläy, he decided to write the Tatar Eugene Onegin, but he had to recover his health.
+However, as it known from Tuqay's letters to his friend Səğit Sönçələy, he decided to write the Tatar Eugene Onegin, but he had to recover his health.
 He planned a trip to the southern regions to receive kumiss therapy there.

 In April he left Kazan and had a voyage by the Volga to Astrakhan.
 There he met Rämiev and became reconciled with him.
-Three weeks later he moved to Kalmyk Bazary village and stayed with schoolteacher Şahit Ğäyfi there.
-As Ğäyfi was interested in photography, they shot a series of cards, devoted to Tuqay's poems and the Tatar theatre.
-Returning to Kazan, he published, Miäwbikä (Pussycat), his prominent poem for children.
+Three weeks later he moved to Kalmyk Bazary village and stayed with schoolteacher Şahit Ğayfi there.
+As Ğayfi was interested in photography, they shot a series of cards, devoted to Tuqay's poems and the Tatar theatre.
+Returning to Kazan, he published, Miyəwbikä (Pussycat), his prominent poem for children.
 There he applied new poetic methods, and was criticized therefore.
 He also was interested to publish his prohibited verses in the newspaper of the Russian Muslims, published in Paris, but later he refused of this idea, as the newspaper propagated pan-Islamist ideas.

 In autumn 1911 a famine stroke Idel-Ural.
 The Autumn Wind was devoted to the famine and hard lot of peasantry.
 Tuqay felt ill with malaria and unfortunately moved to cold hotel number.
 So, he abandoned all and moved to Öçile, to his relatives.
 There he passed winter, writing o recomposing his verses, sometimes sending new feuilletons to the editors.
 Possible, another reason of his departure was a trial of his book, published as early as in 1907.
 He returned in February 1912.
-In March 1912 his friend, Yamaşev dead of infarction and Tuqay devoted a feeling poem (Xörmätle Xösäyen yädkâre, i.e. Of Blessed Memory of Xösäyen) to the first Tatar Marxist.
+In March 1912 his friend, Yamaşev dead of infarction and Tuqay devoted a feeling poem (Xörmətle Xösəyen yədkâre, i.e. Of Blessed Memory of Xösəyen) to the first Tatar Marxist.

 In April Ğabdulla Tuqay went on a tour again.
-First he arrived to Ufa, where he met Majit Ghafuri.
+First he arrived to Ufa, where he met Məcit Ğafuri.
 Then he left Ufa and moved to Saint-Petersburg.
 He stayed with Musa Bigiev.
 In Saint Petersburg he met with local Tatar diaspora's youth, many of whom were students and leftist activists.
-The impression of them is expressed in The Tatar Youth (Tatar yäşläre) verse, full of optimism.
+The impression of them is expressed in The Tatar Youth (Tatar yəşläre) verse, full of optimism.
 However, he didn't know that he has the last stage of tuberculosis: a doctor, examined him in Saint Petersburg, preferred to keep diagnosis back.
 He was advised to take a course in Switzerland, but he refused and after farewell party moved to Ufa again, and then to Troitsk.
 There he lived till July 1912 among the Kazakh nomads in the steppe, receiving kumiss therapy.